redox-os/book/src/configuration-settings.md

 Many filesystem configuration settings can be adjusted.
 See the templates in the `config` folder for reference.

+**Note:** files named with the prefix `my_` in the `redox` repo are git-ignored.
+Be sure to follow this convention for all custom filesystem configurations to avoid accidentally committing them to the Redox project.
 #### Adding a package to the filesystem configuration

 In the following example, the `acid` package is added to the `my_desktop.toml` configuration: